osmandapp/docs/content/osmand/start-with/step-by-step-install.md

 ---
 title: "Step by step"
-intro: "First steps with OsmAnd Setup"
+intro: "First steps with OsmAnd. "
 versions: '*'
 ---